 \subsection{Discrete spectrum of electrons in a surface quantum well}

 Next, we consider a quantum well (QW) between an infinite potential barrier at $z=-a$ and the discontinuity of the dielectric constant at $z=0$.
+The boundary condition at $z=-a$ is given by $\psi(-a) = 0$ while GBC is used for $z=0$.
 We focus our attention on the discrete spectrum of energy levels with $E<V$.

 In the absence of dielectric discontinuity (the case of $q_1,q_2=0$), the discrete spectrum $E_n^{W}$ is given by solutions of the equation: \be \left( 1+ \frac{2W}{\hbar^2}\frac{m_2}{\varkappa_2} \right) \tan(k_1a) + \frac{k_1}{\varkappa_2} \frac{m_2}{m_1} = 0 \, . \ee For $|W| \to \infty$, we obtain $E_n^{W} \to E_n^\infty$, where